78alihan78/78alihan78/README.md

     <img src="./assets/i_love_coding.gif" width="500px" height="400px">

 <h1> A passionate developer from Turkey</h1>
 <p>Hello, my name is Alihan.
 I live in Turkey and I am a graduate of Electrical and Electronics Engineering.
 During my education, I became interested in the field of software and completed my graduation project in this area.
-Afterward, I improved myself by attending various software bootcamp programs and currently, I work as a Front-End Developer at Protel company.
+Afterward, I improved myself by attending various software bootcamp programs and currently, I am working as a Front-End Developer at <a href="https://simprasuite.com.tr">Simpra</a>.

 The software world is rapidly changing and this is an exciting opportunity for me.
 I want to continue learning and developing myself.</p>

 <div >

-<li>🌱 I’m currently learning <strong>VueJS, React</strong> </li>
+<li>🌱 I’m currently learning <strong>VueJS, Nuxt, NodeJS</strong> </li>
-<li>💬 Ask me about <strong>HTML, CSS, JS, Vuejs</strong> </li>
+<li>💬 Ask me about <strong>HTML, CSS, JS, Vuejs, Tailwind</strong> </li>
 <li>⚡ I'm interested in : <strong>Full Stack Development</strong> </li>
 <li>💬 Connect with me: <a href="https://www.linkedin.com/in/alihan-degirmenciler/" target="blank"><img  src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/alihan-degirmenciler/" height="20" width="30" /></a></li><br/>